Random forest estimation of conditional distribution functions and conditional quantiles: Introduction

-Thus, despite an active investigation during the last decade, the consistency of the original (i.e. with the bootstrap samples) Breiman's random forest method is not fully proved.
-This motivated our work. \\ Our major contribution is the proof of the almost everywhere uniform convergence of the estimator W\textunderscore C\textunderscore ECDF both using the bootstrap samples (\Cref{theo:4:num_1}) or the original one (\Cref{theo:4:num_2}).
-To the best of our knowledge, this is the first consistency result under realistic assumptions for a method based on bootstrap samples in the random forest field.
-Remark that \citet{meinshausen2006quantile} gave of proof of the consistency in probability of the W\textunderscore C\textunderscore ECDF for a simplified model where the weights are considered as constant while they are indeed random variables heavily data-dependent.
+Thus, despite an active investigation during the last decade, \vero{further consistency results are still welcome. } Our major contribution is the proof of the almost sure uniform convergence of the estimator W\textunderscore C\textunderscore ECDF both using the bootstrap samples (\Cref{theo:4:num_1}) or the original one (\Cref{theo:4:num_2}). \vero{Remark} that \cite{meinshausen2006quantile} gave a proof of the consistency in probability of the W\textunderscore C\textunderscore ECDF for a simplified model where the weights are considered as constant while they are indeed random variables heavily data-dependent. \vero{We provide an a.s. consistency proof under realistic assumptions for a method based on bootstrap samples.
+This consistency result holds for a large class of functions called $\spadesuit$-{\bf class} which contains, for instance, additive functions, product functions. \veroc{Our $\spadesuit$-class also contains some dense class of functions, as does the class considered in \cite{klusowki}.
+Contrary to \cite{klusowki}, our result holds for finite random forests and takes the bootstrap into account, so that it is closer to practical situations.} Also, a sub-product of the consistency proof is an asymptotic proximity result between empirical and theoretical trees (see Proposition \ref{prop:close}), which is interesting in itself for further theoretical studies on random forests. }

 The paper is organized as follows.
 Breiman's random forest algorithm is detailed in Section \ref{sec:2:RF} and notations are stated.
 The random forest estimations of C\textunderscore CDF based both on bootstrap samples and the original dataset are introduced in Section \ref{sec:3:QRF} as a natural generalization of regression random forests.
-The main consistency results are presented in Section \ref{sec:4:consistency} and the proofs of those are gathered in Section \ref{sec:5:proofs}.
-Section \ref{sec:6:num_example} is devoted to a short simulation study and a conclusion is given in Section \ref{sec:7:conclusion}.
+The main consistency results are presented in Section \ref{sec:4:consistency} \vero{and a deep discussion on the variation of the conditional distribution function on leaves is proposed in Section \ref{sec:variation}.
+The main proofs are gathered in Section \ref{sec:5:proofs} \kev{and some of them are postponed in Appendix \ref{sec:proof2}}.
+A short conclusion is given in Section \ref{sec:7:conclusion}.}